OWAdapt: An adaptive loss function for deep learning using OWA operators: Prior work

 where $b_{c}$ is the $a_{c}$ value of the argument variable $\textbf{a}$ that has the $c$-th largest $u_c \in \textbf{u}$, where $\textbf{u}$ is the order-inducing variable \cite{yager1999induced}. \end{definition}

 The IOWA operator can be used for sample-level weighting in machine learning.
 In \cite{maldonado2019iowa}, for example, we generalized the hinge loss function of Fuzzy Support Vector Machine (FSVM) using this operator.
 The order was induced via outlier detection strategies, such as the Local Outlier Factor (LOF) method.

-The OWA operator can be extended further to combine different objectives, which can be useful in the definition of loss functions.
-In \cite{MALDONADO202197}, a novel FSVM method was proposed to deal with noisy examples and outliers and dataset shift, which is the issue that occurs when the joint distribution of inputs and outputs evolves over time.
-The weighted average (WA) operator was used to weigh down potentially outdated samples.
-This is one of the simplest forms of aggregation function, and has the following form \cite{merigo2011unified}:
+Alternatively, a mixed-integer programming approach was proposed by \cite{marin2022soft} to perform sample-level weighting in linear and kernel-based SVM classification.